List of Disabilities Covered Under ADA: Everything You Need to Know

 Under the ADA, an impairment needs to be a physiological or mental disorder.
 Depression, stress, and similar conditions are only sometimes considered impairments under the ADA.
 Whether depression and stress are considered impairments depends on if they result from a documented mental or physiological disorder or if they result from personal life or job pressures.
 The impairment must substantially limit at least one major life activity.

 If you want to learn more about the list of disabilities covered under ADA, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.